alexmartyniuk/kafka-cli/README.md

 using System.Threading.Tasks;
 using Confluent.Kafka;
 ```
-After run you should see the message in console:
+After running you should see the message in console:
 ```
 dotnet run
 Consumed message 'Hello World!' at: 'TestTopic [[0]] @0'.